 This recipe yields 28-32 mini muffins.

 Yes!
-This recipe will yield about 6 standard muffins.
+This recipe will yield about 6 full-sized muffins.

 To avoid blue or green batter, make sure your baking powder is evenly distributed throughout.
 Uneven mixing can cause alkaline pockets to form that react with the blueberries and turn them green.
 Additionally, make sure your blueberries are not thawed and have been coated in flour before adding them to the batter.

 One possible reason why your muffins didn't rise could be because you added too much flour to the batter.
-For accuracy, it's best to measure the flour with a food scale or use the spoon and level method.
-Also make sure your baking powder isn't expired.
+Also check to make sure your baking powder isn't expired.

 More Muffins to Try